Updated: July 3, 2021

 6. You needed to borrow money for an urgent and important expense.

 You don’t know when it will happen, but it will happen.
 I’m talking about unexpected expenses.
 That’s why you need an emergency fund.
-If don’t have one and you had to borrow money or use your credit card when they happen, then it’s a sign that you need to start building your emergency fund or else you’ll be debt trouble soon.
+If don’t have one and you had to borrow money or use your credit card when they happen, then it’s a sign that you need to start building your emergency fund, or else you’ll be in debt trouble soon.